karttur/readingfruits/_posts/2018/2018-07-20-science-361-6399-modeling-biodiversity.md

 date: "2018-07-20 05:41"
 modified: '2018-07-20 05:41'
 categories: science
-excerpt: Modeling the ecology and evolution of biodiversity: Biogeographical cradles, museums, and graves
+excerpt: "Modeling the ecology and evolution of biodiversity: Biogeographical cradles, museums, and graves"
 tags:
   - Science
   - biogeography